 The Group has a \$25m royalty funding arrangement which was secured in order to advance the Araguaia project towards construction.
 The treatment of this financing arrangements as a financial liability, calculated using the effective interest rate methodology is a key judgement that has been made by the Company and which has been taken following obtaining independent expert advice.
 The carrying value of the financing liability is also sensitive to assumptions regarding the royalty rate and future nickel prices.
-Further information relating to the accounting for this liability and the sensitivity of the carrying value to these estimates is provided in note 18a).
+Further information relating to the accounting for this liability and the sensitivity of the carrying value to these estimates is provided in note 18a) in the audited financial statements for the year ended 31 December 2020.